JackCSheehan/obsidian-tweaks/README.md

 ### Full Height Slides
 ---
 Similar to Full Width Slides, Full Height Slides makes slides take up the entire height of their container div.

+### Better Latex Errors
+---
+Obsidian normally shows Latex errors as text highlighted with a tight and bright yellow background.
+This snippet changes the error text to be much clearer by making the background color a softer color, making the error text bold and easier to read, and adding padding to the text so the background color interferes less with the recognition of letters.